How do I know if the IEP is working?

-Your child getting a IEP is not the final step in your IEP journey.
+Your child getting an IEP is not the final step in your IEP journey.
 It is only the start.
-It is essential for parents to stay engaged all year-round.
+It is essential for parents to stay engaged all year round.

 Now that the supports and services have been put in place, how can you keep your involvement?
 Moving forward, what role will you play in the process to help ensure the IEP will be effective?